klovercloud-ci-cd/light-house-query/README.md

 ```

 ## Responsibility
-- Query all the K8S objects like Pods, ConfigMap, ServiceAccounts from database.
+- Query all K8S objects from database.